 "Oh, the twins will be fine!"
 Angelina smiled proudly.
 "And with Lee with them, they'll probably just test some new Wheezes on the Death Eaters."

 "They would do that!"
 Alicia added.

 Conversation grew quiet as the battle once again overtook as the cynosure of the evening.
-Brilliant and deadly flashes of light soared above their heads, a few darting in between the lithe bodies.
+Brilliant and deadly flashes of light soared above their heads, a few darting between the lithe bodies.
 A boom sounded somewhere off to the side, opposite from where they'd entered, but the group had the battle at hand to worry about.
-It was as if the entire Wizarding world had converged on Hogwarts.
+It was as if the entire Wizarding World had converged on Hogwarts.

 At one point, Seamus threw a Jinx at a Death Eater and had to drag Angelina to the side so she missed the counter.
 Now they were in the Great Hall, and they were lucky the wizard hadn't followed them inside.
 "You all right?"
 Seamus asked.

 Angelina gripped his arm.
 "Y-Yeah… Thanks for that."